 F = C – P + 2

 Where, P = the number of phases; C = number of components.

 The Gibbs phase rule provides a general relationship among the degree of freedom of a system F, the number of phases P and the number of components C.

 Triple point: The point at which all the phases of the system coexist in equilibrium is called the triple point of the system.
 System is invariant at triple point (since F = 0) .
-If either the temperature or the pressure or both are changed, all phases would no longer coexist and at least one of them would disappear.
+It changed if either the temperature or the pressure or both, all phases would no longer coexist and at least one of them would disappear.

 Significance of triple point: Triple point is a characteristic physical property of a pure substance.
-Generally, the triple point marks the lowest temperature at which the liquid can exist.
-As for the water system, the solid‐liquid phase boundary slopes in the opposite direction so the triple point criteria are not applicable with respect to temperature.
-But with respect to pressure, a liquid can exist as a stable phase if the pressure is above that of the triple point.
+The triple point marks the lowest temperature at which the liquid can exist.
+As for the water system, the solid‐liquid phase boundary slopes in the opposite direction so the triple point criteria are not applicable regarding temperature.
+But regarding pressure, a liquid can exist as a stable phase if the pressure is above that of the triple point.